tizkovatereza/Groq-and-E2B/Python_guide.md

         raise error
 ```

-### 6. Put everything Groq
+### 6. Put everything together

-Finally we put everything Groq and let the AI assistant upload the data, run an analysis, and generate a PNG file with a chart.
+Finally we put everything together and let the AI assistant upload the data, run an analysis, and generate a PNG file with a chart.
 You can update the task for the assistant in this step.
 If you decide to change the CSV file you are using, don't forget to update the prompt too.

 ```python